OpeningDETAIL/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 <br>

 ### Approach C
- * **Approach &#40;C): The Traditional Approach** where all documentation, and clients involved, remains confidential and private.
+ * **Approach &#40;C): A More Traditional Closed Approach** where all documentation, and clients involved, remains confidential and private.
 Other than any previous open source content used to compose the CD set, [our client] are deemed the authors and owners of the resultant construction documents (Instruments of Service), and retain all common law and statutory rights, including copyright.

 <br>